jasonbian97/Deep-Q-Learning-Atari-Pytorch/README.md

 The breakout.py will automatically save the mid point state and variables for you if the program exit w/o exception.

-1. set the json file path.
+1. set the middle_point_json file path.

 2. check  DDQN_params.json, make sure that every parameter is set right.
+Typically, you need to set a new `MAX_ITERATION` or `num_episodes` .

 3. Run and prey :)